dantmunro/AirbnbNewUserBookings/README.md

 Have so far tried Adaboosted Decision Trees, Logistic Regression and Random Forests (Random Forests seem to have the best performance so far)

+Currently listed as "Daniel Munro" on the leaderboard:  https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings/leaderboard
+(As long as contest is running, current code may not reflect submission currently on leaderboard)

 Other file labels:
 Scratchpad.ipynb - a "scratch" IPython Notebook for testing different libraries and functions age_gender_bkts.csv - contains the population of people sampled by age range, country, gender and year using the service